shengzesnail/PIV_dataset/README.md

-## PIV dataset for neural network training
+# PIV dataset for neural network training

+## License and citation

 The dataset in this repository is used to train a neural network performing **dense** particle image velocimetry.
 It is provided for research purposes only.
 All rights reserved for any commercial use.
 If you use this dataset, please cite the following paper: